Forest School officially opened as Forest Proprietary Grammar School on 1 October, 1834

 Forest School’s full transformation was completed by the end of the 1970s with the arrival of girls.
-In 1981, HRH The Duchess of Kent visited Forest to commemorate the opening of the Girls’ School, which marked a new era for Forest as it became, and remains, the only diamond structure school in London.
+In 1981, HRH The Duchess of Kent visited Forest to commemorate the opening of the Girls’ School, which marked a new era for Forest.

 Distinguished alumni abound: H Tubb and WJ Cutbill were founding members of the Football Association; Nasser Hussain and James Foster became England cricketers and Paralympic equestrian competitor Liz Stone won gold at Atlanta in 1996.